pivotal/docs-tap/tap-gui/about.hbs.md

 # Overview of Tanzu Developer Portal

-Tanzu Developer Portal (commonly called TAP GUI) is a tool for your developers to view your applications and services running for your organization.
+Tanzu Developer Portal (formerly called Tanzu Application Platform GUI) is a tool for your developers to view your applications and services running for your organization.
 This portal provides a central location in which you can view dependencies, relationships, technical documentation, and the service status.